-- I. Initiative #115 contains multiple separate and distinct subjects, which deprives the Title Board of jurisdiction to set titles. - A. Standard of review; preservation of issue below.
+- I. Initiative #128 contains multiple separate and distinct subjects, which deprives the Title Board of jurisdiction to set titles. - A. Standard of review; preservation of issue below.

 The Colorado Constitution requires that any initiative must comprise a single subject.
 Colo.
 Const., art.
 V, § 1(5.5).
 Where a measure contains multiple subjects, the Board lacks jurisdiction to set a title.
 The Board's analysis and this Court's review is a limited one, addressing the meaning of an initiative to identify its subject or subjects.
-In re Title, Ballot Title and Submission Clause, and Summary for 1999-2000 No. 172, No. 173, No. 174, and No. 175, 987 P.2d 243, 245 (Colo.
+In re Title, Ballot Title and Submission Clause, and Summary for 1999-

+2000 No. 172, No. 173, No. 174, and No. 175, 987 P.2d 243, 245 (Colo.
 1999).
 To find that a measure addresses only one subject, the Court must determine that an initiative's topics are "necessarily and properly" related to the general single subject, rather than "disconnected or incongruous" with that subject.
 In re Title, Ballot Title and Submission Clause, and Summary Adopted April 17, 1996 (1996-17), 920 P.2d 798, 802 (Colo.
 1996).

 Petitioner raised this issue in his Motion for Rehearing, and during the hearing on Proponents' initiatives, and, therefore, preserved the issue for review.
-(See Pet.'s Mot. for Reh'g on Initiative 2021-2022 #115 at 1-3.)
+(See Pet.'s Mot. for Reh'g on Initiative 2021-2022 #128 at 1-3.)

-B. Initiative #115's multiple subjects.
+B. Initiative #128's multiple subjects.

-Proponents' measure contains multiple subjects in violation of the single subject rule: (1) permitting wine sales (one type of alcohol) in food stores (one type of licensee); (2) allowing the delivery of any type of alcohol beverage (beer, wine, hard liquor, etc.) from any type of retail licensee by anyone so long as they hold a delivery permit (distinguished from a liquor license); (3) altering the regulatory scheme for beer and other types of alcohol, which, as a matter of law, are "separate and distinct" regulatory concerns at the retail level; and (4) preempting any bill passed by the General Assembly in 2022 or other 2022 ballot measures that addresses certain provisions of Initiative #115-regardless of what those other bills concern or how many votes another successful initiative receives-through the Initiative's "repeal and reenact" clauses.
+Proponents' measure contains multiple subjects in violation of the single subject rule: (1) permitting wine sales (one type of alcohol) in food stores (one type of licensee); (2) allowing the delivery of any type of alcohol beverage (beer, wine, hard liquor, etc.) from any type of retail licensee by anyone so long as they hold a delivery permit (distinguished from a liquor license); and (3) altering the regulatory scheme for beer and other types of alcohol, which, as a matter of law, are "separate and distinct" regulatory concerns at the retail level.

-1. Initiative #115's first subject: wine sales at food stores.
+1. Initiative #128's first subject: wine sales at food stores.

 Colorado traditionally has circumscribed the sale of alcohol beverages, including restrictions governing the types of alcohol different licensees can sell.
 In particular, Colorado limited what food stores such as grocery stores could sell to low-alcohol beer (so-called 3.2 beer).
 That approach changed when the General Assembly passed Senate Bill 16-197, which, among other changes, allowed food stores to begin selling full strength beer.
 See generally Colo.
-Liquor Enforcement

-Div., "Senate Bill 16-197," https://sbg.colorado.gov/senate-bill-16-197 (providing background on SB 16-197).
+Liquor Enforcement Div., "Senate Bill 16-197," https://sbg.colorado.gov/senate-bill-16-197 (providing background on SB 16-197).